The best programming languages for the backend

 Kotlin

-In Android Studio you can find the backend language Kotlin.
-Originally Kotlin was created for Android development.
-But now it is more and more used as a backend language.
-In addition, Kotlin was developed to work seamlessly with Java.
-This allows existing Java code to be reused in Kotlin and vice versa.
-This enables a gradual migration from Java to Kotlin in existing backend systems.
+You can find the Kotlin backend language in Android Studio.
+Kotlin was originally created for Android development.
+However, it is now also being used more and more as a backend language.
+Kotlin was also developed to work seamlessly with Java.
+This means that existing Java code can be reused in Kotlin and vice versa.
+This enables a step-by-step migration from Java to Kotlin in existing backend systems.
 But Kotlin can also be the perfect choice for reprogramming an application.

 The advantages of Kotlin as a backend language: |